LuSantanaHolmes/boff/README.md

-# boff - Brooklyn Outdoors Film Festival (Bootstrap 4 exercise)
+# Brooklyn Outdoors Film Festival(boof)

-A website built with a customized Bootstrap 4 template.
+A website built with a customized Bootstrap 4 template, CSS3 and HTML5.

 Author: Luis Santana-Holmes